kuma35/thinking-forth-translate/chapter6.rst

 .. hint::

-   Don't try to anticipate ways to factor too early.
+   Don\'t try to anticipate ways to factor too early.

-Some people wonder why most Forth systems don’t include the definition word ARRAY.
+Some people wonder why most Forth systems don’t include the definition word ``ARRAY``.
 This rule is the reason.

 **Moore**: